Table of Contents

 The Hardy-Weinberg equation: p2 + 2pq + q2 = 1

 These prerequisites only apply to a shorter observation period.
-Changes in the gene pool always occur over a longer period of time.
+Changes in the gene pool always occur over longer periods of time.

-Question: In a population, the dominant allele is present with a frequency of 60 % in the gene pool.
-What does the distribution of the possible genotypes within the population look like?
+Question: In a population, the dominant allele is present with a frequency of 60% in the gene pool.
+How does the distribution of the possible genotypes within the population look like?

 (0,6)2 + 2 × (0,6 × 0,4) + (0,4)2 = 1